 Acoustic instruments used to create modal, archaic, weird sounds, with the almost total exclusion of electronic or synthesising equipment.
 Voices, notably female, solo or choral, like Gregorian chants, a religious texture, great icy sheets of white, silky lieder.

 Eno without the theorising, a relaxation form the world of transistors, a time voyage back to medieval monasteries.
 Shaman’s blues.
 Pure colour.
 Magick.

 Who can explain the whims of genius?
-Before I knew it I was in Munich, home of decadence… (my note: omitted some words here due to profanity).
+Before I knew it I was in Munich, home of the Sugar Shack, decadence and underage sexual farragos, a city shortly to be exposed (my Standard tells me) in a study of worldwide prostitution.
 But none of that for me, my only depravity huge slabs of unbelievable fruit gateaux daubed with whipped cream.